moshenh01/OO-Ex2_1/README.md

 ## Description

-in this project we can see the diffrent in runing a progrem using a naormal run,threads and thread pool. we will show the time difrence between counting lines in a groop of files that we creats, and print the times for each function (normal,thread,poolthread).
+in this project we can see the difference in runing a progrem using a normal run,threads and thread pool. we will show the time difference between counting lines in a group of files that we creates, and print the times for each function (normal,thread,threadpool).

 ## Time Research

-### The Time's Resulte.
+### The Time's Result.

-First test [files = 10,cead = 10,bound = 100}
+First test [files = 10,sead = 10,bound = 100}